prrranay/chatbot-python-project/README.md

 The system consists of the following modules:

-1. **New User Registration:** Allows users to sign up for the application.
-2. **Login:** Provides access to the chatbot for registered users.
-3. **Chatbot Interface:** Facilitates user interaction with the chatbot.
+**Chatbot Interface:** Facilitates user interaction with the chatbot.

 ### System Architecture